reactgraphqlacademy/fb-messenger/README.md

 [http://localhost:3000/graphiql](http://localhost:3000/graphiql)

-* Query a list of threads
+* Query a list of threads and retrieve the username of each thread.
-* Query a conversation
+* Query a conversation.
+Hint, you need to provide a username.
-* Send a new message
+* Send a new message.
 * How many threads in the system?
 * How many types do we have in the system?